 Our objective in the present work is twofold.
-Within the adiabatic approximation scheme we analytically study the evolution of quasi-Bell states in a coupled qubit-oscillator system possessing a dominant oscillator frequency and an external static bias of the qubit.
-Our study includes both strong and ultra-strong coupling domains.
-Starting with a quasi-Bell bipartite initial state we obtain the time-evolution of the reduced density matrices of the qubit and the oscillator, respectively.
-The reduced density matrix of the qubit provides the von Neumann and the linear entropies of the system that measure the entanglement and the mixedness of the state.
-Proceeding further, the reduced density matrix of the oscillator that yields the Husimi $Q$-function [\cite{Schleich2001}] on the phase space is studied.
+Within the adiabatic approximation scheme we analytically study the time dependence of quasi-Bell states in a coupled qubit-oscillator system endowed with a dominant oscillator frequency and an external static bias of the qubit.
+Our study includes both the strong and the ultra-strong coupling domains.
+Starting with a quasi-Bell bipartite initial state we obtain the evolution of the reduced density matrices of the qubit and the oscillator, respectively.
+The qubit density matrix provides the von Neumann entropy of the system that measures the entanglement and the mixedness of the state.
+Proceeding further, the oscillator reduced density matrix that yields the Husimi $Q$-function [\cite{Schleich2001}] on the phase space is studied.
 In the strong coupling regime we retain up to the quadratic terms in the Laguerre polynomials in the phase factors and analytically express the reduced density matrix elements in closed forms via the Jacobi theta functions.
-To evaluate the analytical expressions we treat the bias perturbatively, and retain terms of second order in the expansion parameter.
+To evaluate the analytical expressions we treat the bias perturbatively, and retain terms up to second order in the expansion parameter.
 The summation procedure may, however, be extended to an arbitrary order.
-Employing the $Q$-distribution we also express the quadrature variables of the oscillator and the Heisenberg uncertainty thereof via linear combinations of Jacobi theta functions.
+The $Q$-distribution provides the variance of the quadrature variables of the oscillator as linear combinations of the Jacobi theta functions.
 We will later specify the parametric range where our theta function based construction is valid.
 In its region of validity the leading terms in the theta function structure provides simple estimates, say, for the revival time for the off-diagonal qubit matrix element.
 Analysing the $Q$-function in the Kerr-like nonlinear self-interacting photonic models it has been observed [\cite{MTK1990}-\cite{MBWI2001}] that an initial coherent state therein evolves, at certain specified times, to macroscopic superposition of coherent states popularly known as `kitten' states.
 In the current qubit-oscillator interacting model the reduced density matrix of the oscillator shows similar properties with, however, an important distinction that stems from the existence of interaction-generated multiple time scales.